ancientbees/ecr-poster/README.md

 ### SVG to PDF

-Evidently, this is not trival as most of the tools that exist to do this (InkScape, Adobe Illistrator, etc.) will tend to rasterise parts of the SVG in the process of converting it.
+Evidently, this is not trivial as most of the tools that exist to do this (InkScape, Adobe Illustrator, etc.) will tend to rasterise parts of the SVG in the process of converting it.
 This can contribute to an increase in file size as well, and more importantly, a decrease in quality.